mmusu3/SE-TS-Bridge/README.md

 # SE-TS-Bridge
 Plugins for Space Engineers and TeamSpeak to enable positional audio features.
-This project is very early in development.
-It has only basic functionality and may still have occasional crashing or freezing issues.
+This project is early in development.
+It is lacking some functionality and may still have occasional crashing or freezing issues.

 ## Installation
 First download and unzip the `SE-TS_Bridge.zip` file from the latest release here https://github.com/mmusu3/SE-TS-Bridge/releases